MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/meeting-effectiveness.md

 After the Meeting effectiveness report is set up and populated with Viva Insights data in Power BI:

 1. Select the report's time period.
 This setting primarily alters the data displayed in the trend charts.
 Reducing the time period to less than eight weeks isn't recommended because some insights, like the month-over-month indicators, won’t have enough data to calculate.
 1. Select the report's aggregation period.
-The aggregation period defines the amount of time that all aggregated insights are computed over.
+The aggregation period defines the span of time the report uses to calculate all aggregated insights.
 For example, if you select **Last 4 weeks**, then the report includes the last four weeks leading up to the end date when it computes insights.
 If you select **Last 1 week**, the report only includes the last week leading up to the end date when it computes insights.
 1. Select the average cost of an employee meeting hour.
 Change this value to calculate a more accurate value for meeting hours across the report.
 1. Select an organizational attribute to view the report by.
 This attribute is the primary group-by attribute shown in all subsequent pages.
 You can change this attribute at any time; all subsequent report pages will show values grouped by the new attribute.
 1. Select optional filters to exclude employee groups.
 To filter the measured employee population, you can filter by any selected Organizational attribute, and then filter by any of the values for these attributes.
 If you use these optional filters, the measured employees count will reflect a reduced number.